PGM-Lab/InferPy/docs/notes/gettingGuiding.rst

 inference.
 However, InferPy also interacts directly with TensorFlow in some operations that are hidden to the user, e.g., the manipulation of the tensors representing the parameters of the distributions.

-An additional advantage of using Edward and TensorFlow as inference engine, is that all the paralelisation details are hidden to the user.
+An additional advantage of using Edward and TensorFlow as inference engine is that all the parallelization details are hidden to the user.
 Moreover, the same code will run either in CPUs or GPUs.